jeoconnor/mk-weak-func-elf/README.md

-`test-double-elfpatch` modifies a set of Elf format relocatable object files to allow linking with additional object files containing duplicated functions.
+`mk-weakfunc-elf` modifies a set of Elf format relocatable object files to allow linking with additional object files containing duplicated functions.
 This enables a method to provide replacement functions (test doubles) without the need to modify original sources